-“One, Big, Beautiful Bill” Could Affect Green Energy Tax Credits and Rebates
+“One, Big, Beautiful Bill” Will Affect Green Energy Tax Credits and Rebates

 - localenergy